 You generally must attend three essential appointments during the naturalization process.
 Travel during this period can disrupt the N-400 processing time line.
 USCIS will schedule you for a biometrics appointment within a few weeks of filing the naturalization application.
 Most people will have to wait a few months until the next appointment, the naturalization interview.
 Finally, the oath ceremony is when permanent residents officially become U.S. citizens.
 You may reschedule these appointments, but it will significantly delay your naturalization process.
 USCIS will eventually deny the N-400 if the appointment notices are ignored.

 RECOMMENDED: What Happens at a USCIS Naturalization Interview

-If you must travel during the naturalization process, have a trusted friend or family member open any mail that arrives from USCIS.
+Travel outside the U.S. after filing Form N-400 for short periods of time is usually not a problem if you’re keeping track of these appointments.
+If you must travel during the naturalization process for a long period, have a trusted friend or family member open any mail that arrives from USCIS.

 Continuous Residence & Physical Presence

 The continuous residence and physical presence requirements for naturalization remain in effect after filing Form N-400.
 Therefore, it’s important that you don’t take a lengthy trip (more than 180 days) and are mindful of your accumulated time outside the country.